bagaspras97/test-imp-next-crud/README.md

 npm run dev

 ## Usage
 To use the application, go to http://localhost:3000 in your web browser.
-From there, you can create, read, update, and delete data from the API.

 ## Technology Stack
 - Next JS